Search Menu

 During the first six months of 2025, 48 cases reported, including from Uzbekistan (28), Russia (9) followed by the US, Canada, and Argentina.

-Although cases will always be a considerable underestimate due to underreporting this was an increase compared to the previous two years.
+Although case numbers will always be a considerable underestimate due to underreporting, this was an increase compared to the previous two years.

-The poster also reports positive examples of where previous legislation against people living with HIV has been overturned or updated.
-This includes in several US States, Mexico City, Ukraine, Singapore and Uzbekistan.
+The poster also reports positive examples of previous legislation against people living with HIV being overturned or updated.
+This occurred in several US States, Mexico City, Ukraine, Singapore and Uzbekistan.
 However, 83 countries still have HIV-specific criminal laws.

 In a related press release, Edwin J. Bernard, Executive Director of the HIV Justice Network said: “These cases show that HIV criminalisation remains a global crisis.
 Far too often, people living with HIV are prosecuted not for causing harm, but simply for living with a health condition – often in ways that are unscientific, discriminatory, and deeply unjust.”
 [3]